Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Introduction

 The biological parallel with the brain can be taken further by substituting continuous idealised neurons, found in traditional artificial neural networks, for their spiking equivalent and by using a learning algorithm which updates weights on the basis of local knowledge.
 For example, considerable interest has been devoted to using memristors to implement Hebbian learning rules which are thought to underpin the capacity of the brain to learn in an unsupervised manner and adapt to novel stimuli.
-Multiple flavours of spike timing-dependent plasticity (STDP) and hardware architectures have been proposed as ways to make good use of the physical characteristics of memristors, appropriately shaping voltage pulses to drive changes in their \textit{memristance} and emulate Hebbian learning \cite{10.3389/fnins.2013.00002,ambrogio2016}.
+Multiple flavours of spike timing-dependent plasticity (STDP) and hardware architectures have been proposed as ways to make good use of the physical characteristics of memristors, by appropriately shaping voltage pulses (\cite{10.3389/fnins.2013.00002,ambrogio2016}), or by controlling second-order state variables (\cite{10.1021/acs.nanolett.5b00697}).